Raphael77777/GoldenTuneJukebox/README.md

 - A **USB speaker**
 - A fully **3D-printed enclosure** designed for this project

-The project is split into **three main parts**:
-software, electronics, and physical assembly.
+The project is split into **three main parts**: software, electronics, and physical assembly.

 ---

 ## 📂 Repository Structure

-Use the links below to access each part of the project:

 ### 🧠 1) Software & Scripts
 👉 **`Golden Tune Jukebox — Script.md`**